 Cloud service providers will have some security tools you can leverage, but it’s up to you to make sure your newly deployed cloud applications are configured correctly.
 An audit will help you determine whether you’re using the cloud as securely as possible, so you can mitigate any misconfigurations before they can be exploited.

 If you’ve added new applications to the cloud, make sure you analyse how you’re using them post-lockdown.
 Many companies have a growing collection of redundant apps and tools that take up precious time and money to maintain and secure.
 By rationalising your apps and systems, you can cut down on extra work and redirect your budget and resources to where it’s most needed.

-As the folks in Melbourne will tell you, there is a real risk of a resurgence in COVID-19 infections, causing a second full or partial lockdown.
+With the risk of ongoing resurgences in COVID-19 infections, full or partial lockdowns may become a permanent part of our working lives .
 Now’s the time to review your systems, and make sure any critical technology needed to maintain productivity is put in place.